 The quickest shortcut to unified personal style is to select and wear a few signature items.
 You may consider your watch or pendant necklace to be signatures, but this practice is most effective when the items in question are fairly large and noticeable, and exist within your wardrobe in several variations.
-For instance, my signature pieces include silver hoop earrings, curved-hem boleros, platform shoes, and full skirts.
-I have multiple versions of these items already in my wardrobe, wear them often, and love them to death.
+Over the years my signature pieces have included silver hoop earrings, full skirts, tall boots, and utility jackets.
+I kept multiple versions of these items in my wardrobe, wore them often, and loved them to death.
 AND!
-By wearing them across the board, no matter what the dominant influences in an outfit may be, I create continuity.
-If you find that solid-colored cardigans, ballet flats, and cuff bracelets are your signatures, do your best to deploy those pieces often and in multiple style contexts.
+By wearing them across the board, no matter what the dominant influences in an outfit may have been, I created continuity.
+If you find that solid-colored cardigans, ballet flats, and cuff bracelets are your signatures, do your best to wear those pieces often and in multiple style contexts.

 Consistent hair and makeup

 How boring does THAT sound?
 But if unifying a set of disjointed looks is your goal, making sure that your noggin looks approximately the same each day will help loads.
 If you do exaggerated cat eyes when wearing a 50s frock, spiky hair with your leather pants, a tight ponytail with your college sweatshirt, and nothing but blush when you go boho, you’ll just add to the stylistic confusion.
 Play a little, but be as consistent as possible.